-Being an island the British people and its history have a strong connection to the sea and on my trips around the country, I often come across some wonderful opportunities to capture images of the many small harbours dotted around the coast.
+Being an island the British people and its history have a strong connection to the sea and on my trips around the country, I often come across some wonderful opportunities to capture images of Britain’s historic harbours dotted around the coast.
 I am going to take you to four such harbours none of which are located in the most highly inhabited areas and two is only accessible on foot.

 We going to start on the Isle of Mull with two harbours which in the past were part of the old drover’s route used in the transporting of livestock from the various islands and less accessible areas of the Highlands.
 In the north-west of the island is Croig, a natural harbour which was the first stop after crossing from the Isles of Rum and Eigg and today is used as a base for whale-watching trips with fishing boats also operating from its small jetty.